Program

 The first week comprises three mini-courses with accompanying problem sessions.
 Junior participants will be given the possibility of presenting their work.
 The second week consists of a workshop.

-Organized with support from the Japanese Society for the Promotion of Science (JSPS), the Centre National de la Recherche Scientifique and CEA Saclay (France).
+Organized with support from the Japanese Society for the Promotion of Science (JSPS), the Centre National de la Recherche Scientifique, CEA Saclay (France) and National Science Foundation (NSF).

 Eligibility criteria: Researchers (junior and senior) interested in discrete integrable systems and related areas.
 Accommodation will be provided for outstation participants at our on-campus guest house.